propublica/fakenator/README.md

 # 🥓 Baconator (local) 🥓

-this app sets up a local baconator caching system.
+this app sets up a baconator caching system on localhost.

 ## Set-up